 - How can my organization effectively engage consumers, clinicians, and other stakeholders by using connected health technologies?
 What is involved in rolling out a comprehensive end-to-end connected health solution?

-- Which connected health technologies are consumers willing to use, and how much are they willing to pay out-of-pocket?
+- Which connected health technologies are consumers willing to use, and how much are consumers willing to pay out of pocket?